 Common facility credentialing requirements:

 Our team specializes in helping behavioral health facilities navigate the complex insurance contracting landscape.
-We'p you get credentialed with major payers and negotiate competitive reimbursement rates.
+We help you get credentialed with major payers and negotiate competitive reimbursement rates.

 Full-Service Support